 Welcome to the Maths page

-Mastery of a mathematical concept means a child can use their knowledge of the concept to solve unfamiliar word problems, and undertake complex reasoning, using the appropriate .
+Mastery of a mathematical concept means a child can use their knowledge of the concept to solve unfamiliar word problems, and undertake complex reasoning, using the appropriate mathematical vocabulary.

 Numbots is a great way to practice your number facts this Autumn term

-Then login using your My Maths / Times Tables Rock Star (TTRS) username and password.
+Use your child's login using the My Maths / Times Tables Rock Star (TTRS) username and password.

 Then your task is to help Rusty the Robot shine.
 Starting at the Iron level complete the levels up to Diamond unlocking Challenges along the way.
 Go For it!